 Roosevelt High School in Boyle Heights opened in 1922.
-Over the decades, the campus expanded to nearly 23 acres, bounded by Mathews, Mott, Fourth, and Sixth Streets.
+Over the decades, the campus expanded to nearly twenty-three acres, bounded by Mathews, Mott, Fourth, and Sixth Streets.

 Roosevelt High School administrators locked the gates surrounding the school to prevent striking students from leaving, and LAPD squad cars surrounded the campus to intimidate the strikers.
 Yet students participated in the Walkouts all the same.

-Roosevelt's R Building has been documented as the primary setting for Walkout-related activities, such as a student sit-in and an assembly held by District officials.
-Historians have detailed the significance of the Walkouts as the first major protest against racial and educational inequality staged by Chicanos in the U.S., serving as an important catalyst for the Chicanx movement in Los Angeles and beyond.
+Roosevelt's R Building was the primary setting for Walkout activities, such as a student sit-in and an assembly held by district officials.
+The Walkouts are considered the first major protest against racial and educational inequality staged by Chicanxs in the U.S., and an important catalyst for the Chicano Civil Rights Movement.

 Under the California Environmental Quality Act (CEQA), LAUSD had to consider a range of feasible preservation alternatives to demolition.
-These alternatives would accomplish most of the project goals while retaining one or more of the campus’s historic buildings, notably the original Auditorium and Classroom Building (R Building, also referred to as Building 1).
+These alternatives would accomplish most of the project goals while retaining one or more of the campus’s historic buildings, notably the R Building.

 In August 2017, the Board of Education authorized LAUSD to enter into a contract for design and construction activities associated with the Roosevelt High School Comprehensive Modernization Project.
 This action appears to have pre-committed LAUSD to the project design before the completion of the environmental review process, which should have considered a range of feasible preservation alternatives.